 Once a student pilot passes the FAA private pilot written exam with excellent scores, the check ride becomes easier for the pilot.

 There are two reasons for that:

-- You have adequate knowledge on aeronautical subjects, and can answer check pilot’s question quickly;
+- You have adequate knowledge of aeronautical subjects and can answer check pilot’s questions quickly;

 - Likewise, when the check pilot sees your excellent score in the written exam, they avoid asking too many questions.

-If you follow all the instructions in this guide, you will not only ace your written exam but you will be overall a better pilot.
+If you follow all the instructions in this private pilot study guide, you will ace your written exam and be overall a better pilot.